 Since the goal is to have no more than 3″ of mulch in place at any time, the best practice for new mulch applications is to remove any mulch that has faded or become matted down.
 This upper layer is usually not very attractive and can sometimes be difficult for water to penetrate.
 That should expose the next layer of decomposing organic matter.
 Measuring from the at-grade soil to the top of the organic layer will determine how much new mulch is needed to achieve a maximum of 3″ total.

 When excess mulch is present, there is a two-part approach to stopping the damage.
-First, mulch needs to be moved away from the trunks and crowns of the landscape plants.
+First, it needs to be moved away from the trunks and crowns of the landscape plants.
 The goal is to get the mulch at least three inches away from the base of the plants.

-The second challenge is to reduce the overall amount of mulch back to a three-inch depth.
-When the layers of mulch are removed, fine roots will be exposed.
+The second challenge is to reduce the overall amount back to a three-inch depth.
+When the layers of are removed, fine roots will be exposed.
 It takes time for these roots to move back below the surface.
 To avoid shocking the trees and shrubs or having the plants dry out when the roots are exposed, this removal needs to be done in stages.